Dialogues 14 - ‘Where in the World’

 Aaron Peters

-Both in terms of the scale of the building and the size of the budget.
+Both in terms of the scale of the building and the size of

 The prominence of the building, which had been designed by an architect, is relatively unusual for Brisbane or this enormous block.